fullstack-development/web3-roadmap/defi/trading/technical.md

 ## Questions:

-* What is the difference between technical and fundamental analysis?
+* What is the technical analysis?
 * What is long position?
 What is short position?
 * What is orderbook?
 * What does the Market glass show and why is it needed?